jaroborovsky/vscode-netdata/README.md

 - Snippets for frequently used commands
 - Definition of Net.Data Language
 - Simple Language Client
-- Go To Definition for %FUNCTION, %MACRO_FUNCTION
+- Go To Definition for %FUNCTION, %MACRO_FUNCTION, variables in %DEFINE
+- Go To References, Peak References
 - Outline structure of functions, report and html block

 ### Syntax highlighting